Nonlinear Unsteady Vortex-Lattice Vortex-Particle Method with Adaptive Wake Conversion for Rotorcraft Aerodynamics: Numerical Methods

-To address the singularity and stretching issues in wake panels, vortex ring elements in the wake can be replaced with vortex particles.
+In hybrid UVLM-VPM approaches, wake panels are commonly converted into vortex particles after a prescribed number of time steps to prevent excessive geometric distortion and numerical instability associated with panel stretching.
 Following this approach, the wake shed from the blade trailing edge is initially represented as straight-line vortex elements, with the strength of upstream vortex lines remaining unchanged to prevent circulation strength discontinuity at the trailing edge.
 These wake panels are then converted into vortex particles after a prescribed number of time steps, as illustrated in Fig.~\ref{fig3}.
 Here, the streamwise particles (shown in green) represent trailed particles, and the spanwise particles (shown in red) are shed particles.
 The strength of each new particle is proportional to the circulation difference between two adjacent wake panels, as given by:

-where $d \mathbf{l}$ is the vector length of the straight-line vortex element, $\Delta\bm{\Gamma}$ represents the circulation difference between two wake panels on either side of the edge, and $n_i$ is the number of particles approximating the $i$-th straight-line element.
+where $d \mathbf{l}$ is the vector length of the straight-line vortex element, {$n_\text{i}$ is the number of particles approximating the $i$-th straight-line element, and $\Delta\Gamma_\text{i}$ represents the circulation difference between two wake panels on either side of the edge.
+It can be defined as:

-In rotor simulations, the streamwise length of trailing vortex segments increases with radial position, resulting in significant variations along the blade span.
-If each trailing segment is converted into the same number of vortex particles, the particle distribution becomes highly non-uniform in space, causing inefficient use of computational resources and reduced performance, particularly in multi-rotor simulations.
-To address this issue, an adaptive approach is employed in which the number of vortex particles assigned to each trailing vortex segment is scaled according to its radial length, based on the prescribed particle count at the blade tip vortex segment, as shown in Fig.~\ref{fig3}.

-Let $\Delta s_t$ represent the streamwise length of the blade tip vortex segment, with a prescribed number of vortex particles $n_t$.
-The number of vortex particles $n_i$ for each trailing vortex segment with streamwise length $\Delta s_i$ can be calculated as:

-where $\left\lceil \cdot \right\rceil$ denotes upward rounding.
-The effectiveness assessment of this adaptive approach is discussed in Sec.~\ref{sec3.1}.